 As Trooper Pompey Factor and Trumpeter Isaac Payne provided cover fire, Sergeant John Ward rode to where Bullis was trapped and pulled him up onto the back of his horse, saving his life.
 Soldiers Ward, Factor, and Payne were each awarded the nation’s highest commendation for valor in combat, the Congressional Medal of Honor.
 The same award had previously gone to Private Adam Payne for his gallantry in the Red River War.

-Despite their celebrated service record, the scouts soon began to suffer several major setbacks, most significant – the pushing of their removal from the land where they lived near Fort Clark, so it could be opened to public sale.
-They also had several confrontations with members of John King Fisher’s gang around Brackettville, Texas, resulting in some of them being killed.
+Despite their celebrated service record, the scouts soon began to suffer several significant setbacks – the pushing of their removal from the land where they lived near Fort Clark so that it could be opened to public sale.
+They also had several confrontations with John King Fisher’s gang members around Brackettville, Texas, resulting in some of them being killed.
 In 1882, Lieutenant Bullis was transferred to Indian Territory.
 Without his influence, rations were reduced to the scouts.
 Despite indirect congressional lobbying efforts by Bullis, Mackenzie, Colonel Edward Hatch, and even General Philip H. Sheridan, commander of the Military Division of the Missouri, they failed to secure what the Black Seminoles needed most – title to their land near Fort Clark.
 As a result, many of them left the ranks.

-In August 1914 the last 16 Black Seminole scouts were mustered out of service.
+In August 1914, the last 16 Black Seminole scouts were mustered out of service.
 For over four decades, between 1872 and 1914, the scouts protected the West Texas frontier from marauding Apache and Comanche Indians.
-During this time, there were 26 major missions that resulted in 12 battles.
+During this time, 26 major missions resulted in 12 battles.
 Not a single one of them was ever wounded or killed in combat.
 Today the Army’s elite Special Forces use the crossed arrows insignia of the Indian Scouts.

-The graves of all four Congressional Medal of Honor recipients, as well as numerous other family members and scouts, are in interred in the Seminole Negro Indian Scout Cemetery, west of Fort Clark.
+The graves of all four Congressional Medal of Honor recipients and numerous other family members and scouts are interred in the Seminole Negro Indian Scout Cemetery, west of Fort Clark.
 It is located on FM 3348, 3.1 miles south of Highway 90.